 2) Be Cautious with Staircases:

 You might have seen the astonishing yet beautiful staircases they built after the earthquake.
 Well, these staircases only cover about 25% of the total 8.7 Km journey.
 Rest is just covered with steep rocks and inclined surfaces.
 Don’t worry, because the guides will be there to help you.
 However, no one can take care of yourself better than you do.
+Just proceed slowly and carefully as the trail can be slippery after rain.

 3) Take Your Time: